trevordmiller/slides-intro-to-graphql/src/index.md

 - Initially developed by Facebook since 2012
 - Made public and open source in 2015
 - Now stable and used by companies like Facebook, Twitter, Pinterest, GitHub, The New York Times, etc.
-- Works with any database + back-end + front-end with minimal lock-in
+- Works with any database + back-end + front-end

 ---